dreamit-de/graphql-server/README.md

 the `extensions` field of the response.
 Given a `Request`, `GraphQLRequestInfo` and `ExecutionResult` it should return undefined or an ObjMap of key-value-pairs that are added to the`extensions` field.
 By default `defaultCollectErrorMetrics` is used and returns undefined.
+- **`reassignAggregateError`**: If `true` and the `ExecutionResult` created by the `executeFunction` contains an `AggregateError`
+  (e.g. an error containing a comma-separated list of errors in the message and an `originalError` containing multiple errors) this function will reassign the `originalError.errors` to the `ExecutionResult.errors` field.
+This is helpful if another application creates `AggregateErrors` while the initiator of the request (e.g. a Frontend app) does not expect or know how to handle `AggregateErrors`.

 ### Metrics options
 - **`collectErrorMetricsFunction:`**: Given an error name as string, `Error` and request this function can be used